 This year’s theme is “I Ask,” which supports the belief that asking for consent is not only a healthy and normal part of interactions, but also absolutely necessary.

 While use of the term “Me Too,” acknowledging survivors of sexual assault, was first officially coined in 2006, it was nearly a decade before it received national attention.
-As survivors are supported, empowered, and encouraged to share their truth, more and more instances of sexual assault are coming to light, touching every industry and landscape, from college campuses, apartment complexes, and medical treatment, to film making, politics, and the judicial system.
+As survivors are supported, empowered, and encouraged to share their truth, more and more instances of sexual assault are coming to light, touching every industry and landscape, from college campuses and schools, apartment complexes, and medical treatment, to film making, politics, and the judicial system.
 Through the #MeToo movement, we are finally realizing that sexual assault is a national epidemic that must be stopped.

 1. Take the pledge.
 Vow to: